Radiation Therapy According To Cancer Types

 Types of radiation therapy

-Brachytherapy is not used often to treat oesophageal cancer, but might be helpful with more advanced oesophageal cancers to shrink tumours so a patient can swallow more easily.
+Brachytherapy is not used often to treat oesophageal cancer but might be helpful with more advanced oesophageal cancers to shrink tumors so a patient can swallow more easily.
 This technique cannot be used to treat a very large area, so it is better used as a way to relieve symptoms (and not to try to cure the cancer).

 Brachytherapy can be given 2 ways:

-- For high-dose rate (HDR) brachytherapy, the doctor leaves the radioactive material near the tumour for a few minutes at a time, which may require several treatments.
+- For high-dose rate (HDR) brachytherapy, the doctor leaves the radioactive material near the tumor for a few minutes at a time, which may require several treatments.